16Bitt/kdebug/README.md

 ```
 Usage of kdebug:
+  -command value
+    	Command to execute in an interactive shell.
+Repeat this flag to pass multiple arguments. (default /bin/sh)
   -container-name string
     	Container name to target, if set, otherwise uses the first container
   -entry value
-    	Entrypoint executable to execute while connecting a shell (repeat the flag to pass arguments)
+    	Container entrypoint.
+Repeat this flag to pass multiple arguments. (default /bin/sleep 1800)
   -image string
     	Image to use, if set
   -name string